-4.6.
+- 4.6.
 Before making a TPO the Officer should visit the site of the tree or trees in question and consider whether or not a TPO is justified.
 An Amenity Assessment can be made by an Officer of the Planning Service, or any other person authorised by the Authority.
-It is usual, although not always essential, that the Amenity Assessment is made by a suitably qualified person (such as an aborist) which is important in correctly identifying the species of the tree and its health and condition.
+The Amenity Assessment should be made by a suitably qualified person (such as an aborist) which is important in correctly identifying the species of the tree and its health and condition.
+Only in exceptional circumstances should a non-suitably qualified person undertake an amenity assessment. - 4.7.

-- 4.7.
 Any person duly authorised in writing by the Authority may enter land for the purpose of deciding whether and in what manner the making of a TPO ought to be exercised, although it may sometimes be possible to assess the tree without entering the land.
 If there is an immediate risk of felling this can justify the making of a TPO before it is possible to assess fully the amenity value of the tree.
-This should not, however, prevent a preliminary judgment being made on whether a TPO would appear to be justified on amenity grounds, nor from making a more considered assessment before the TPO is confirmed. - 4.8.
+This should not, however, prevent a preliminary judgment being made on whether a TPO would appear to be justified on amenity grounds, nor from making a more considered assessment before the TPO is confirmed.
+Only in exceptional circumstances should a non-suitably qualified person make this assessment. - 4.8.
 During the site visit the Officer should gather sufficient information to draw up the TPO with accuracy.
 The Officer should accurately record the number and species of the individual trees or groups of trees to be included in the TPO and their location.
 The boundaries of Areas and Woodlands should be identified.
 Site survey notes and photographs should be taken and retained for future reference as well as an aide memoir to complete the Amenity Assessment Form.